T-Spoon/Benchit/README.md

 Benchit
 ============
-Minimalist micro-benchmarking framework for Android.
+Fast & simple benchmarking framework for Android.
+Ever had the feeling that certain parts of your code were slow?
+Now you can prove it (and make sure your refactor worked)!

 Usage
 ------